 Not all homes that have solar arrays are compatible with battery back up.
-This can create a problem if you decide that you would like to get battery backup down the road.
+This can create a problem if you decide that you want battery backup down the road.

-Getting your photovoltaic system through a certified Tesla Powerwall installer ensures compatibility should you want to go with battery backup in the future or at the time of your solar install.
+Getting your photovoltaic system through a certified Tesla Powerwall installer ensures compatibility should you choose to install battery backup.
 Although battery backup may not be in your current plans, prices will go down.

 Insurance – Up to $1 Million

 Accidents happen and when they do life becomes far more complicated than anticipated.
 That’s why it is good to make sure that the solar company you are working with has a good insurance policy.
-This policy will cover the costs if something goes awry.
+A quality insurance policy will cover the costs if something goes awry.